 Give your body the support it needs to integrate that ink beautifully.

-Tattoo Luv uses natural ingredients that work with your skin’s biology—not against it.
+Tattoo Luv uses natural ingredients that moisturize and condition skin without petroleum or synthetic additives.
 Learn about our ingredients or shop now.

 Made by Momma Bears Creations in Enola, PA.
 Science-informed, naturally formulated, handcrafted with care.